 Adds a specialized set of courses to your degree plan.

 You can study another subject matter outside of your major field.

 You can study an area you are passionate about but don’t plan on pursuing as a career.

 Adds marketability to your educational background.

-- Business Administration (21 credit hours) – offer in seat and online, this minor helps students develop business skills.
+- Business Administration (21 credit hours) – offered in seat and online, this minor helps students develop business skills.

 - Communication (18 credit hours) – provides a foundation in the study of human communication while integrating areas of study including speech, writing, public relations and journalism.

-- Criminal Justice (18 credit hours) – for students who want to briefly study the criminal justice system.
+- Criminal Justice (18 credit hours) – for students interested in the criminal justice system.
 Students will take courses in areas such as criminal law, law enforcement, terrorism and homeland security, etc.

-- Digital Media Design (12 credit hours) – this minor is an excellent complement for students majoring in Communications, Digital Marketing, Political Science, and others.
+- Digital Media Design (18 credit hours) – this minor, focused on utilizing digital resources to promote products and services, is an excellent complement for students majoring in Communications, Digital Marketing, Political Science, and others.

 - Entrepreneurship (19 credit hours) – uses design thinking, the business model canvas, and lean startup methodologies in a hands-on, experiential approach to new venture creation.